Reference: Postulate Mechanics

 REALITY

 Reality is the is-ness of things.
 Reality is based on the postulates that we are in agreement with knowingly or unknowingly.
 The reality of the universe depends on the oneness (harmony, consistency and continuity) of all things.
-Unreality consists of discontinuity, inconsistency or disharmony.
-The ultimate reality is unknowable; because no matter how much we postulate to know, there will always be more to postulate.
+Unreality consists of disharmony, inconsistency, and discontinuity.
+The ultimate reality is the absence of all postulates; and, therefore, it is unknowable.

 REASONING

-Reasoning is the process of associating existing postulates and considerations to come up with further considerations to make sense of a situation.
+Reasoning is the process of associating existing postulates and considerations to make sense of a situation.
 One looks at the situation more closely to determine where to look next.
 One narrows the target in this manner to make sense of what is going on.
 This may result in many different trails, which one follows as far as one can.
 New considerations are made during this process.
 Resolution occurs when oneness (harmony, consistency and continuity) is attained for the situation.

 RELATIVE MOTION